i05nagai/memorandum/language/english_speaking.md

 * attain
     * the first chapter in this section, and the most important peice to read if you want to attain the widest-angle picture of what exactly SRE does
 * lump
+    * lump sum
+        * a single payment made at a particular time, as opposed to a number of smaller payments or installments.
+        * your pension plan can provide a cash lump sum at retirement as well as a regular income
     * lump it
         * to accept a situation or decision although you do not like it
             * the decision has been made, so if Tom doesn't like it, he can lump it